docsdevbr/hugo-doc-pt-br/content/pt-br/_common/installation/03-prebuilt-binaries.md

 If you do not see a prebuilt binary for the desired edition, operating system, and architecture, install Hugo using one of the methods described below.

-[commit information]: /methods/page/gitinfo/
+[informações de commit]: /methods/page/gitinfo/
 [Git]: https://git-scm.com/
 [Go]: https://go.dev/
-[Hugo Modules]: /hugo-modules/
+[Módulos do Hugo]: /hugo-modules/
 [latest release]: https://github.com/gohugoio/hugo/releases/latest